Kaon CP violation and neutron EDM in the minimal left-right symmetric model: Neutron EDM

-After the PQ mechanism removes $\bar{\t}$, still the presence of P- and CP-violating LR effective operators generates various sources of the nEDM~\cite{An:2009zh}, in both the $\C$ and $\P$ cases.
+After the PQ setup removes $\bar{\t}$, still the presence of P- and CP-violating LR effective operators generates various sources of the $n$EDM~\cite{An:2009zh}, in both the $\C$ and $\P$ cases.
 We review and compare their impact in the following sections.
-It turns out that the most relevant contribution to $d_n$ is due to meson loops after the shift of the pion field in the chiral Lagrangian, induced by the presence of the CP-violating four-quark operators~(see Appendix~\ref{app:Lchiral}).
-As we will see, within the uncertainties, the final result is fairly insensitive to the detailed mechanism invoked for the cancelation of $\bar\t$.
+It turns out that the most relevant contribution to $d_n$ is due to meson loops after the shift of the meson fields in the $U(3)$ chiral Lagrangian, induced by the CP-violating four-quark operators~(see Appendix~\ref{app:Lchiral}).
+As we will see, the proper calculation of the meson-baryon couplings in the $U(3)$ chiral Lagrangian, shows in the PQ case an exact cancelation that suppresses the predicted $n$EDM.
+This result is due to the remnant $\bar\t$ induced by the relevant LR quark operators.
+Such a feature was missed in Ref.~\cite{Haba:2018byj}, where a different dependence of the meson-baryon couplings on the mesons VEVs is obtained.

 In the following sections we briefly review the contributions to the neutron EDM, arising in the LRSM, from short- and long-distance sources.